tomaszz95/gradebook/README.md

 -   login: teacher1@teacher.com ; password: teacher1

-<i>Student and teacher ID are not imposed in advance, just don't leave it empty.</i>

 <h2>📫 Page contains</h2>

 -   login page and full login firebase support (log in, log out, check if the user is logged in),